Welcome to Mainz

-Strategically situated at the confluence of the Rhine and Main Rivers, Mainz has a sizable university, fine pedestrian precincts and a certain savoir vivre (knowledge of how to live well) whose origins go back to Napoleon's occupation (1797–1814).
+Strategically situated at the confluence of the Rhine and Main Rivers, Mainz has a sizable university, pretty pedestrian precincts and a savoir vivre dating from Napoleon's occupation (1797–1814).
 Strolling along the Rhine and sampling local wines in a half-timbered Altstadt tavern are as much a part of any Mainz visit as viewing the fabulous Dom, Chagall’s ethereal windows in St-Stephan-Kirche, or the first printed...
 Read More

 Wiesbaden and Mainz Day Trip from Frankfurt